 DELIVERABLES:

-1. Maintain seventeen one bedroom apartment leases that have received Housing Quality Standard Inspections.
+1. Maintain fifteen one bedroom apartment leases that have received Housing Quality Standard Inspections and will be re-inspected annually thereafter.

-2. Submit completed Environmental Review for each leased apartment.
+2. Submit completed Environmental Review for each apartment complex used within 30 days of placement of first resident.